neil7057/pjl_host_system/README.md

     -   Password change/reset
     -   Search facility by keyword
     -   Product sort and search by category
-    -   A shopping cart - add/remove items
+    -   A shopping cart - add/remove items, amend quantities
     -   Checkout and payment by card using Stripe
     -   Message facility
     -   Product management for Staff/Admins
-    -   profile managemnt and historic order enquiry
+    -   Profile managemnt and historic order enquiry
     -   Review management

     The site is built on a django framework and templated around a 'base.html' which contains site header, footer and menu structures.